-For over sixteen years, North Carolina-based artist Ginger S. Huebner has been using the mediums of collage and chalk pastel to transform life moments into works of fine art.
-Huebner’s work is singular as her approach is determined by individual clients and their life journeys.
-For Huebner, life is full of stories and each fragment of life is an opportunity to capture artistically what often transcends expression in mere words.
+For over twenty years, North Carolina-based artist Ginger S. Huebner has been using the mediums of collage and chalk pastel to transform life moments into works of fine art.
+Huebner’s work is inspired by the life journeys that unfold before all of us.
+For Huebner, life is full of stories and each fragment, each experience, offers an opportunity to capture artistically what often transcends expression in mere words.
 Her work embodies people’s hearts, their dreams, their passions in life, and the moments and individuals that define and refine them.
-Ginger thrives on doing commissioned work.
-She has collaborated with individuals, agencies and companies to provide unique pieces of artwork.
-Ginger’s work can be seen at K2 Home in downtown Asheville, PonShop Studios in Fredricksburg, VA and at her studio by appointment.
+Ginger sees these collaborations, woven with her individual works, as small attempts to change the world through visual translations of love, hope and peace; and the many struggles in between.
 She lives in Asheville with her husband Scott and two children, Mia and Felix.

 With a Bachelor of Architecture and a Masters in Teaching Visual Art, Ginger’s teaching experience spans a variety of disciplines.
 A certified K-12 Visual Art instructor and a member of the North Carolina Arts Council Teaching Artist Directory, Ginger has worked with students of diverse backgrounds using a collaborative approach, inclusive to all.
 She founded Roots + Wings School of Art and Design in Asheville, NC to provide unique visual art education to all people, as well as connect the strong local artist community with the rest of Asheville and surrounding regions through classes and workshops.
 The school provides a variety of programming, including a visual arts preschool, after school community design lab programs, weekly art + design classes, custom private art sessions, and MORE – for people of all ages and abilities.

 An interview with Ginger Huebner: